 OVERVIEW: With more than $11 billion in assets, the Ford Foundation is one of the largest private foundations in the United States.
-Although the foundation has recently restructured, its main focus is still on addressing inequities and fostering social change.
+It prioritizes addressing inequality and fostering social change.

-PROFILE: The Ford Foundation has historically approached higher education grantmaking almost purely from a social justice angle.
-Recently, the Ford Foundation has undergone an organizational restructuring.
-The foundation’s work is now driven by the core view that “inequality, in all its forms, is the greatest impediment to just, fair, and peaceful societies,” and all of its seven program areas are directed at confronting this issue head on.
+PROFILE: Created in 1936 by the automaker Henry Ford and his son Edsel, the Ford Foundation has historically approached higher education grantmaking almost exclusively from a social justice angle.
+Indeed, the foundation believes in “harnessing the power of investment capital” to overcome the world’s most pressing social and environmental problems.
+In 2015, the Ford Foundation underwent a significant organizational restructuring, but the foundation’s work is still driven by the core view that “inequality, in all its forms, is the greatest impediment to just, fair, and peaceful societies;” all seven of its program areas are directed toward this issue.